developers-ubonu/fintrack/docs/fintrack/02_USER_NEEDS_ANALYSIS.md

     - Look professional to clients **(core invoicing)**
     - Track profitability to make informed business decisions **(core)**
     - Set up a foundation for potential business growth (including potentially engaging **Contractors**) **(core)**
+    - Understand how expenses are organized and tracked **(core)**.
   - **Conditional Goals (If considering registration):**
     * Understand basic tax obligations and thresholds (GST/QST) **with guidance**
   - **Core Pain Points:**
     - Uncertainty about which expenses are deductible **and how to track them easily (core expense tracking)**
     - Overwhelmed by complex accounting software; **needs extreme simplicity (core UI)**
     - Need to appear professional despite being new
+    - Finding specific expense records later seems daunting.
   - **Conditional Pain Points (If considering registration):**
     - Confusion and anxiety about Quebec tax rules and thresholds
     - Lack of affordable guidance on business formalization